testingsyndicate/jupiter-resources-extension/README.md

 ```

 Not all types support charset, for example when reading into a `byte[]`.
 If you specify a charset on an unsupported type
-then an exception will be thrown.
+then the charset will be ignored.

 ## Choosing directory